sadief/wwc-golang-blockchain-beginners/golang-blockchain-beginners/step6.md

 # Implement getBlockchain Function

-Now we are going to use a pretty-print library, `Spew` to print out our Blockchain when a GET request is made.
+Now we are going to print out our Blockchain only when a GET request is made.
 We'll update the `getBlockchain` function to look like this

 ```go
 func getBlockchain(w http.ResponseWriter, r *http.Request) {